Paouky/paouky-docs/docs/about-grin/privacy.md

 ## Transaction Graph

 Despite the fact that chain analysis can extract very little (if any) information about users and outputs, it is possible to monitor peer-to-peer network activity and obtain the transactions before they're included in a block and aggregated with others.
-By setting up sniffing nodes connected to many peers, you can figure out which outputs are being spent by what transaction, allowing you to build a transaction graph, practically separating the aggregation done at the block level.
+By setting up sniffing nodes connected to many peers, you can figure out which outputs are being spent by what transaction, allowing you to build a partial transaction graph by separating the aggregation done at the block level.
 It's unclear at this point if meaningful information could be derived from this, as the trail of data stops there.

-(**paragraph not worded yet, WIP**)
-Grin has many methods that may drastically improve privacy such as payjoin, coinswap etc and the beauty about them is that unlike bitcoin, your coins aren't tainted for participating in what is pretty obviously a specific mixing transaction. a payjoin/coinswap/aggregated transaction looks exactly the same, nobody knows you took extra privacy precautions to obfuscate the transaction graph.
+As of today, an almost complete transaction graph can be constructed.
+But as usage grows this will gradually become harder.
+Likewise, many privacy-enchancing techniques can be employed to easily remove linkability of outputs.
+Fortunately, with mimblewimble these may be added natively, such that nobody knows when a user takes extra privacy precautions to obfuscate the transaction graph, therefore no coins become "tainted".

 ## Dandelion

 An important piece of information that commonly leaks is the *IP address* that originally sent the transaction.
-Normally, a transaction is just broadcasted to all connected peers and spreads quickly on the network, allowing for statistical analysis to deduce where it originated.
+Normally, a transaction is just broadcast to all connected peers and immediately spreads on the network, allowing for statistical analysis to deduce where it originated.
 In a peer-to-peer network, this might be hard as transactions are relayed, but over multiple transactions it becomes trivial.

-To tackle this issue, Grin employs Dandelion++ (originally proposed as a BIP), a protocol designed to hide a transaction's origin IP address.
+To tackle this issue, grin employs Dandelion++ (originally proposed as a BIP), a protocol designed to hide a transaction's origin IP address.
 Dandelion has two phases; a `stem` phase and a `fluff` phase.
-Once a transaction is initially broadcasted, it enters the `stem` phase, in which it hops between individual peers.
+Once a transaction is initially broadcast, it enters the `stem` phase, in which it hops between individual peers.
 At a random point, the transaction enters its `fluff` phase and is spread (fluffed) among the entire network.

 This makes it almost impossible to deduce a reliable IP address, and renders statistical analysis impractical.

 ![dandelion](../assets/images/dandelion.png)

-Moreover, Dandelion provides an additional benefit unique to Mimblewimble, as it allows for transactions to be aggregated at a very early stage.
+Moreover, Dandelion provides an additional benefit unique to mimblewimble, as it allows for transactions to be aggregated at a very early stage.
 Right before a transaction beging its fluff phase, it enters a 30s waiting period in which it will be aggregated with any other transactions it meets, thus obscuring linkability of inputs and outputs that a sniffing node may have learned.
-However, it remains to be seen how much actual privacy is gained from aggregation before fluffing, as it depends on having many other transactions.
+However, the privacy gained from aggregation before fluffing depends on having many other transactions.

 ## Afterword